2024 ElkBros Best Days Season Planner

 But what if you get drawn for a hunt during the full moon?
 In that case we highly learn a lesson from the Archery hunters and use the moon in two different ways.
 First, if the elk are still bugling, for locating and gettin in place right at legal shooting light before they hit the trees.
 For later times when they are not bugling, the moon really helps to get out early and glass open areas.
 The walking is safer and today's optics can find animals in open areas with the help of a bright moon.
 Again to get in position for a shot right at legal shooting time.

-NOVEMBER - If possible, the later in November the better, as bulls begin to bachelor up and are definitely trying to put the weight back on from the rut.
-The new moon falls on the middle of November, creating a better rifle situation all around if you draw a hunt then.
+NOVEMBER - Usually we would tell you that the later in November the better, as bulls begin to bachelor up and are definitely trying to put the weight back on from the rut.
+However, with the new moon falling on the first of November, this will be one of the best weeks to catch bulls as they will be out later in the mornings and coming out earlier in the evenings.

 December - With days shortening and winter happening, December is one of the best times to harvest a big bull if your state has a December bull hunt.
 They have food on the brain and will be more exposed, later in the morning and earlier in the evening, and easier to spot in bachelor groups.